saoudrizwan/CardSlider/README.md

 ## Usage

 This project isn't a framework, it's more so of a demonstration of how to approach this sort of user interface.
-`CardSlider` basically uses a `UIPanGestureRecognizer` in conjunction with several `UIKit Dynamics` behaviors.
+Card Slider basically uses a `UIPanGestureRecognizer` in conjunction with several `UIKit Dynamics` behaviors.
 Because of this, ideally you would want all the card logic code in a view controller class, so I opted not make an external class that uses delegation to talk to the view controller.

 ### `CardView.swift`
 Most of the logic code is in the `ViewController` class, but each card is a subview of `CardView`.
 In the demo project, `ImageCard` is a subview of CardView and has its own custom subviews and layouts.